Chris Taylor (businessman): Career

 In March 2016, Taylor sold Last Gang to Entertainment One and took the position of President of Entertainment One's music division.
 The management division at Entertainment One added management companies Hardlivings and Nerve, which handle clients including Riton, Tieks, Jax Jones, Tiga, The Black Madonna, and Daniel Avery.
 Entertainment One's music division was named the #2 Independent Label in the US in 2016, and the artists associated with the company had a total of nine Grammy Award nominations for 2017.

 eOne publishing entered into joint venture with Grammy winning producer/writers, "Stereotypes" in August 2018.

 Taylor led the sale of Hasbro/eOne’s music business to Blackstone for USD $385 million in cash with the deal closing on June 29, 2021.
 The music business was renamed, MNRK Music Group on September 27, 2021 and Taylor was named President & CEO.
+He left MNRK Music Group on July 1, 2024 to found, Hall of Fame Artists, a talent management firm with a plan to grow a recording and music publishing division.

 Taylor is an executive producer of the "House of Strombo" concert series along with George Stroumboulopoulos, Michael Sugar, and Bob Mackowycz.
 In April 2017, Apple Music announced its partnership with House of Strombo.
 In 2019, Taylor served as executive producer of “Shoulder to Shoulder: A Centennial Tribute to Women's Suffrage” by The Karrin Allyson Sextet.
 Taylor is on the advisory board for Ricky Martin’s, Martin Music Lab.
+In December 2021 Taylor was a guest on the Trapital podcast with host Dan Runcie discussing MNRK, the music business and technology.

 Awards

 In 2013, Taylor was honored by the Canadian Civil Liberties Association for Excellence in Advocacy alongside former Supreme Court Justice The Honourable Ian Binnie, and filmmaker David Cronenberg.

-In 2017, 2018, 2019, 2020, and 2021.
-Billboard magazine included Taylor in their "Indie Music Business Power List" and in June 2018 Variety Magazine named Taylor as one of its "International Music Industry Leaders".
+In 2017, 2018, 2019, 2020, 2021, 2022, 2023, and 2024.
+Billboard magazine included Taylor in their "Indie Music Business Power List", and in June 2018 Variety magazine named Taylor as one of its "International Music Industry Leaders".

 In 2018, the Canadian Independent Music Association awarded him the Entrepreneur of the Year Award.

-In 2021, Taylor was included alongside, Beyonce, The Weeknd, Jay Z, and Shakira in Billboard Magazine’s first “Change Agents” list, honoring leaders across the music industry who stepped up over the past year to help the industry survive the pandemic and respond to calls for social and racial justice.
+In 2021, Taylor was included alongside Beyonce, The Weeknd, Jay Z, and Shakira in Billboard magazine’s first "Change Agents" list, honoring leaders across the music industry who stepped up over the past year to help the industry survive the pandemic and respond to calls for social and racial justice.

+In 2023 Taylor won a Grammy Award as executive producer on the Best Latin Jazz Album of the Year, Fandango at the Wall in New York (2022) by the Afro Latin Jazz Orchestra directed by Arturo O'Farrill.